Set up a sample app using Angular - node.js

 Step 1: Create a role

-Set up an Authentication profile and add it to the policy under the Authentication Policies section.
-For more information, refer to here.
+Set up an authentication profile and add it to the policy under the Authentication Policies section.
+For more information, see Configure MFA for the User Portal.

 Step 3: Create a policy